 The overload can be avoided using a storage handler which limits the reuse of cache entries to few clients.
 Then, at the average, its likely that only a limited number of clients will try to refresh a cache entry concurrently.

-refresh the cache entry within the extended life time.
-All other clients requesting
+entry within the extended life time.
+All other clients

-the cache entry are temporarily served from the cache although the original
+requesting the cache entry are temporarily served from the cache

 Example 8.317 Enabling the slam defense mechanism